Hearty Pappardelle Bolognese

-When you’re after something hearty, rich, and deeply comforting, this Pappardelle Bolognese hits the spot.
-A slow-cooked ragu full of flavour, it’s the kind of dish that brings warmth to the table and silence to the room — because everyone’s too busy enjoying their food.
+Comfort Food at its Best!
+When you crave something hearty, rich, and deeply comforting, this Pappardelle Bolognese hits the spot.
+A slow-cooked ragu full of flavor, it’s the kind of dish that brings warmth to the table and silence to the room — because everyone’s too busy enjoying their food.
 The wide ribbons of pappardelle are perfect for holding onto that rich, meaty sauce.
 Ideal for weekends or when you want leftovers that taste even better the next day.

 450g pappardelle or tagliatelle (fresh or dried)